Discover Victoria’s Birthplace – Portland; a place where charming coastal life marries with the serenity of National Parks.

 In 1834 Victoria’s first European settlement was established making Portland Victoria’s birthplace.
 Portland’s European history began with whalers and sealers who seasonally inhabited the area.
 In 1834 Edward Henty arrived from Tasmania in search of good grazing land and established the Portland settlement.
 It wasn’t until 1835 that Melbourne and other areas followed suit.

-A short drive will take you to National Parks, including Mt Eccles National Park, Discovery Bay National Park and Cape Nelson State Park just to name a few.
+A short drive will take you to National Parks, including Budj Bim National Park, Discovery Bay National Park and Cape Nelson State Park just to name a few.
 For true historians, set your sights north-east on Lake Condah Aboriginal Mission and learn about the history of Victoria’s indigenous people.
 If in pursuit of a good drop of red or white, once again, head north-east to the Coonawarra Wine District.

 Heading east will take you on a coastal journey along the Shipwreck Coast towards the famous Great Ocean Road, discovering little seaside hamlets along the way.
 If the lure of the city is your thing, Geelong or Melbourne could be your ultimate destination for a weekend away.